olledejong/Snakemake-Pipeline/README.md

 pip install snakemake
 ```

-Once snakemake is installed, go back to the root of the cloned project, and run the snakemake command like so:
+If this is done, go back to the root of the cloned project, and run the snakemake command like so:

 (You should determine yourself how many cores you want to use)